Skip to main content

 EQ Bank Savings Plus Hybrid Account

-EQ Bank's Savings Plus Hybrid Account is the digital-fist bank's flexible hybrid chequing and savings account.
-It offers a great interest rate on deposits with no monthly fees, and plus, it comes packed with other perks, including:
+EQ Bank’s Personal Account is the digital-first bank’s flexible hybrid chequing and high-interest savings account.
+It offers a competitive interest rate on deposits with no monthly fees, and plus, it comes packed with other perks, including:

 • No monthly fees